 - Excessive administrative costs including:

-- Any indirect administrative cost rate in excess of 20% (subject to review by the CCMHB) of the non-administrative portion of the budget, unless approved by the CCMHB;
+- Any indirect administrative cost rate in excess of 20% (subject to review by the CCMHB) of the non-administrative portion of the budget, unless approved by the CCMHB.

-- Any indirect administrative costs that exceed those approved in the program/service budget;
+- Any indirect administrative costs that exceed those approved in the program/service budget.

 - Any indirect administrative costs for which an organization’s cost allocation plan has not been submitted and deemed acceptable to the CCMHB.

-h.
-Funded agencies shall provide safeguards for all funds provided through CCMHB contracts to assure they are used solely for authorized purposes.
+- Funded agencies shall provide safeguards for all funds provided through CCMHB contracts to assure they are used solely for authorized purposes.
 Further, control will be enhanced if the duties of agency staff are divided so no one person handles all aspects of a transaction from start to finish.
 Although complete separation of functions may not be feasible for a small agency, a measure of effective control may be achieved by planning staff assignment of duties carefully.
-Some examples of techniques for improving internal controls are: - Cash receipts should be recorded immediately and deposited daily.
-Deposits should be reconciled by a second party.
+Some examples of techniques for improving internal controls are:

 - All bank accounts should be reconciled on a monthly basis by someone other than the person who signs the checks.